Karl Ritter, Film Director and Producer

 The Gillespie Collection has acquired over decades a large amount of original source material on Karl Ritter and his films for Uƒa through to 1944.
-These include original posters (see below), press books, cinema owners' guides to his films, Uƒa publicity materials, contemporary Geman film magazines, film newspapers with articles on Ritter and/or his films; hundreds of original production stills (lobby cards and press photos) of his films, as well as one of Karl Ritter's own film albums of his many collected newspaper and mazaine clippings for his 1937 film Capriccio; and three extremely rare original Uƒa film scripts for his propaganda films Pour le Mérite, for Über alles in der Welt, and for the abandoned film Legion Condor.
+These include original posters (see below), press books, cinema owners' guides to his films, Uƒa publicity materials, contemporary Geman film magazines, film newspapers with articles on Ritter and/or his films; hundreds of original production stills (lobby cards and press photos) of his films.
+We have one of Karl Ritter's own albums with his many collected newspaper and magazine clippings for his 1937 film Capriccio; and three extremely rare original Uƒa film scripts for his propaganda films Pour le Mérite, for Über alles in der Welt, and for the abandoned film Legion Condor.
 In 2011 and again in 2014 we gained exclusive access in Argentina to Prof. Ritter's unpublished, private diaries courtesy of his grandson.
-These diaries stimulated the research and publishing of the three books under our German Films Dot Net brand; Karl Ritter: His Life and 'Zeitfilms' under National Socialism (2nd edition, 2014) and The Making of The Crew of the Dora (2016, and Legion Condror – Karl Ritter's lost 1939 feature film (2019,) -- All three books are in print and available from Internatiional Historic Films, Chicago; and also on this website through our Poster Shop.
+These diaries stimulated the research and publishing of the three books under our German Films Dot Net brand; Karl Ritter: His Life and 'Zeitfilms' under National Socialism (2nd edition, 2014) and The Making of The Crew of the Dora (2016, and Legion Condor – Karl Ritter's lost 1939 feature film (2019,) -- All three books are in print and available from International Historic Films, Chicago; and also on this website through our Poster Shop.